-Now at last the problem is we and truly solved, as we can buy what's called spreadable butter that can be used straight from the fridge.
+Now at last the problem is well and truly solved, as we can buy what's called spreadable butter that can be used straight from the fridge.
 What's happened is that some oil has been added to make it spreadable and, in our case, perfect for instant cake-making.

 What we've also discovered is that a little oil in the butter is good for the cake and keeping it moist.
 These so-called spreadable butters do, however, vary and we have found Lurpak is the best because it has the highest butter content, and because it has the least additives it is the purest.